Denver Botanic Gardens

 The Denver Botanic Gardens is a public botanical garden located in the Cheesman Park neighborhood of Denver, Colorado.
 The 23 acre park contains a conservatory, a variety of theme gardens and a sunken amphitheater, which hosts various concerts in the summer.

 Location

 There are three diverse locations that are part of the Denver Botanic Gardens as a whole.
 The main location, and the formal garden, is the York Street location in east-central Denver.
 Denver Botanic Gardens at Chatfield (near Chatfield State Park) features natural meadow and riparian areas, as well as a historic farm and homestead.
 Mt.
-Goliath, on the route to Mount Evans, is an alpine wildflower garden (along hiking trails).
+Goliath, on the route to Mount Blue Sky, is an alpine wildflower garden (along hiking trails).

 The Denver Botanic Gardens, along with nearby Cheesman Park and Congress Park, sit atop what used to be Prospect Hill cemetery.
 Although the majority of bodies were removed in 1893, the interred continued to be removed as late as the 1950s.
-As recently as 2010, graves were uncovered during renovation of the park's irrigation and sprinkler systems.
+As recently as 2008, graves were uncovered during renovation of the park's irrigation and sprinkler systems.